Authentication

 ...

-If the user is not yet logged in, we will show the “Sign in” link.
-Otherwise, we will show the “Sign out” link.
-We add that action in SignPresenter.
+If the user is not logged in, the “Sign in” link is displayed.
+Otherwise, the “Sign out” link is shown.
+We'll also add

 public function actionOut(): void